Published on 23 June 2022

 - A reduced sex drive (libido)

-- Itching or discomfort during sex
+- Itching, irritation or pain during sex

-- Mood changes, such as low mood or anxiety
+- Difficulty sleeping: this may make you feel tired and irritable during the day Problems with memory and concentration Mood changes, such as low mood or anxiety

 - Joint pain, stiffness and aches